DerGuru/The-Resonant/New Chapters/Part3/P3-14_The_Ritual.md

 RP-0 attacked.

-Jason felt it before he saw it—a massive, hungry presence surging upward from beneath the city.
+Jason sensed it before he saw it—a massive, hungry presence surging upward from beneath the city.
 The ritual's resonance must have felt like a beacon to the entity trapped beneath Mill-4.
 All that focused harmonic energy.
 All that power concentrated in one space.

 Irresistible.